Tommahawk65/MS4/README.md

 - [Django](https://www.djangoproject.com/) – Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 - [Bootstrap](https://getbootstrap.com/) – Bootstrap is a web framework that focuses on simplifying the development of informative web pages.
-- [EmailJS](https://www.emailjs.com/) – Service that helps sending emails using client side technologies only.
-It only requires connecting EmailJS to one of the supported email services, creating an email template, and using their Javascript library to trigger an email.
 - [Stripe](https://stripe.com/ie) – Allows individuals and businesses to make and receive payments over the Internet.

 ### Database